jb49088/nvim/README.md

 ### Known Issues

-- Tabs picker throwing an error when hovering over help buffers
 - Sometimes opening whichkey has a delay even when on delay = 0
 - Indent guides and winbar breadcrumbs may not be perfect yet